Subarray Division Algorithm

 - Return a list

-with the sum of all consecutive segments.
+seg_sumwith the sum of all consecutive segments.

 seg_sum = [ sum(seg) for seg in bar ]

-Step 3οΈβ£: Count whenever each sliced segment equals d
+Step 3οΈβ£: Count whenever each sliced segment equals d.

 - Now we have a new list of the segment sums, we need to compare each sum to

-. - Initialise a
+d. - Initialise a

-variable to track how many times this condition occurs. - Return
+countervariable to track how many times this condition occurs. - Return

-in a list whenever this condition occurs. - Finally, print the sum of this new list
+counterin a list whenever this condition occurs. - Finally, print the sum of this new list

 counter = 1